moorepants/learn-multibody-dynamics/energy.rst

    R_Pf

-The torques on the thigh and calf will include a passive stiffness an damping to represent muscle tendons and tissue effects with coefficients :math:`k_k` and :math:`c_k` respectively as well as the muscle actuation torque :math:`T_k`.
+The torques on the thigh and calf will include a passive stiffness and damping to represent muscle tendons and tissue effects with coefficients :math:`k_k` and :math:`c_k` respectively as well as the muscle actuation torque :math:`T_k`.